nickbrandt/GitLab/doc/user/project/static_site_editor/index.md

-Middleman uses the `data/config.yml` configuration file in the [`layout.erb`](https://gitlab.com/gitlab-org/project-templates/static-site-editor-middleman/-/blob/master/source/layouts/layout.erb) to render an **Edit this page** link, which opens the page in the Static Site Editor.
+Middleman uses the `data/config.yml` configuration file in the [`layout.erb`](https://gitlab.com/gitlab-org/project-templates/static-site-editor-middleman/-/blob/master/source/layouts/layout.erb) to render an **Edit this page** button, which opens the page in the Static Site Editor.
 In the default version of the file created by the Static Site Editor Middleman project template, you must replace the `<username>` and `<project-name>` with the proper values for your project's path.